-Failure to comply with this playing condition may result in the deduction of points from a First Class County and the possible award of additional points to another First-Class County.
+Failure to comply with this playing condition may result in the deduction of points from a Team and the possible award of additional points to another Team.

 2.8 Law 2.15 - Correctness of scores - shall apply.
-For the avoidance of doubt, a team innings score may only be corrected where necessary prior to the commencement of the subsequent team-innings of the match.
+For the avoidance of doubt, a first innings score may only be corrected where necessary prior to the commencement of the subsequent team-innings of the match.
 See also Playing Conditions 3.2, 19.2 and Law 16.10.